Change Management Process

 All stakeholders – ranging from owners to construction contractors – are well aware of the fact that any introduction of process change into a project can lead to challenges in project execution.
 It could also quite possibly hinder the project’s overall success.

 Change, when not handled competently, can interfere with the flow of work, cause unintended delays, lead schedules to slip, and increase costs.
-For organizations to understand this and adopt new capital improvement technology, the reason for the change and vision must be clearly communicated throughout the organization, and supported from the top down.
+For organizations to understand this and adopt new capital improvement technology, the reason for the change and vision must be communicated throughout the organization, and supported from the top down.

 There needs to be a process where everyone in the organization – from the leaders to the subordinates – understands why the change is being implemented in the first place.
 They need to be told in simple and direct terms about how this change will allow them to do their jobs more efficiently.